(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 Another feature is the use of supercritical water.
 When water is heated to beyond supercritical temperature and pressure (>>374c and >>220bar) in a fixed volume vessel (isochoric), the specific heat for this transformation remains very low (2.1kJ/Kg-K).
 This supercritical water later helps convert saturated flash steam into superheated steam and helps pump this superheated mixture into the turbine through Venturi Effect due to its pressure.

-In Mareekh Process running on Mars, we were able to create steam without giving the latent heat of vaporization, which is not possible on Earth.
+In Mareekh Process running on Mars, we are able to create steam without giving the latent heat of vaporization, which is not possible on Earth.
 To achieve a parity between Earth and Mars based scenarios, lets try to explain this apparent paradox using a direct steam turbine calculation, but completely using supercritical water both on Mars AND Earth, through Isochoric formation instead of superheated steam which would otherwise require input of latent heat of vaporization.

 Energy required to form 1.5kg supercritical water at 550c at 300 bar pressure through isochoric means from subsurface ice at -70c and 30 bar pressure both on Mars and Earth is: